AdaGold/betsy/README.md

 #### Guidelines

-- Groups of four will collaborate in pairs or individually
+- Groups of three or four will collaborate in pairs or individually
 - Use a task manager like [Trello](http://trello.com) to track your team's efforts
 - Build a logical user-flow that moves across multiple controllers and models
 - Use HTML/CSS to style your website.